dhughes/OldPresentations/Trunk/Model-Glue 4 Day Class/frameworks/ModelGlue/readme.txt

 1. Exactly what you did
 2. What happened (include exceptions, stack traces, sample code, etc.!)
 3. What you thought should of happened

-** BETA DISCLOSURE **

-This is beta software.
-It's going to break down here and there.
-There's even a few features (like request pool size control and hierarchial bean factories) that aren't even implemented.

-If something doesn't work, please follow the 'WHEN THINGS BREAK' directions:  it will get fixed.

 ** LICENSE INFORMATION **